source-foundry/Slice-docs/content/docs/usage.md

 Click the Slice button and enter a file path for your new font.

  <img src="/images/usage-sliceclick2.gif" style="width: 75%; height: 75%" alt="Slice button click example" />

+<small><a name="footnote1">1</a>: Default axis locations are required to compile valid variable font format files.
+The default axis value defined in the original font must be included in the restricted axis range due to the lack of compiler support for default axis location moves during the slicing process.
+We intend to support default axis location moves when it is possible to do so.
+[This issue is being tracked on our GitHub tracker](https://github.com/source-foundry/Slice/issues/32).</small>